firoj1128/foodiedelight/README.md

 Modify Restaurant: Update the details of an existing restaurant.
 Delete Restaurant: Remove a restaurant from the list.
 Contributing
-We welcome contributions to improve FoodieDelight.
-Please follow these steps to contribute:

-Fork the Repository

-Create a Feature Branch

-bash
-Copy code
-git checkout -b feature/your-feature
-Commit Your Changes

-bash
-Copy code
-git commit -m "Add your message here"
-Push to the Branch

-bash
-Copy code
-git push origin feature/your-feature
-Open a Pull Request

-Describe your changes and submit the pull request for review.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Screenshots
 Include some screenshots of your application here to showcase the UI.